abuiles/ember-101/hands-on.md

 This is certainly much cleaner and less error-prone.

-We can see the full list of computed properties starting with in [Ember.computed.alias](http://emberjs.com/api/#method_computed_alias).
+We can see the full list of computed properties with [Ember.computed.alias](http://emberjs.com/api/#method_computed_alias).

 ## Using Item controller to mark an article as returned.

-We lend our favorite Whisky glass to one of our friends and now their are returning it  we need to mark it as returned.
+We lent our favorite Whisky glass to one of our friends and they just returned it.
+We need to mark the item as returned.

-Our interface will look similar to the following so we can select in the articles index the state of the article, and whenever that article has pending changes we'll see a **save** button.
+Our interface will look similar to the following.
+We can select the state of the article within the articles index.
+Whenever that article has pending changes, we'll see a **save** button.

 ![Articles Index with Selector](images/articles-return.jpg)

-When rendering an **Ember.ArrayController** we can specify an item controllers, which will wrap every object we have in the collection.
+When rendering an **Ember.ArrayController**, we can specify an item controller that will wrap every object we have in the collection.

-Item controllers are very useful since it allow us to take off responsibility  from the model and delegate to a class which will handle everything related with every single record, in this scenario we'll use an item controller to wrap every element, it will include a property called **states** which will represent the possible values for the select.
+Item controllers are very useful because they allow us to remove responsibility from the model and delegate it to a class that will handle everything related to that record.
+In this scenario, we'll use an item controller to wrap every element.
+It will include a property called **states** that will represent the possible values for the selection.

-Let's create an **articles/item** controller which we'll be used to wrap every **article** when rendering a collection.
+Let's create an **articles/item** controller that will be used to wrap every **article** when rendering a collection.

 {title="Creating an item controller", lang="bash"}